Yui007/toonily_downloader/CLI_usage.md

-# CLI Usage for Manga Scraper
+# Toonily Manga Scraper - GUI Usage Guide

 This document outlines how to use the Manga Scraper via the command-line interface (CLI), supporting both interactive prompts and direct argument-based commands.